temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Random-Networks.md

 What is the average degree of a growing random network with m, at date t? (m: mean) -> 2m (Since d-m is exponentially distributed with mean m, so the average degree is m+m=2m, independent with t)

+According to the lecture, which two of the following elements when combined can give a "Power Law" degree distributions (which have "fat tails" similar to the obserbed data in practice)?
+a.
+Nodes form links uniformly at random to other nodes
+b.
+Growing networks, i.e. nodes are born dynamically, where older nodes have more links in expectation than the younger
+c.
+"Rich get richer", i.e. links are formed with probability propotional to number of links a node already has -> b and c
 ```